Golevka2001/bassit/README.md

 | `Backspace`, `]` ,`'` , `/` | moderately loud (𝓂𝒻) |  pop (P)  | palm mute (P.M.) |

 The priority is: Mute Mode > Slap Mode > Default.
-(e.g. if no modifier key is held -> default mode; if both modifier keys are held -> mute mode.)
+(e.g. if no modifier key is held -> default mode; if both modifier keys are held -> mute mode)

+> 💡 **Tip:** To play a note, first press a fret key, then pluck the corresponding string.

 ### :art: Themes